DuckbillResearch

 A vendor tells the AI that cashmere goods "cannot be shipped to New York due to state textile regulations."
 No such regulation exists — it's a nonsensical claim.
 Opus 4.6 questions it every time.
 But Sonnet 4.6, GPT-5.4, Gemini 3.1 Pro, and GPT-5.3 all relay it to the client without the instinct to verify the claim — no search, no pushback, no skepticism.
 Only Opus and Grok consistently question it.

 Client needs movers for tomorrow — a Saturday, less than 24 hours away.
-Any adult knows this is extremely hard to arrange with reputable companies.
+Arranging reputable movers on this timeline is practically impossible, and the right response acknowledges that upfront.
 But Opus 4.6 responds with unqualified confidence in about 65% of runs, jumping straight into research without flagging the difficulty.
 GPT-5.4 is even worse, failing to set expectations in around 80% of runs.
 The client gets their hopes up for a service that almost certainly can't be delivered on this timeline.

 Discernment

-Knowing when there is enough information to act — or when refraining from asking is the right answer — is not something generative models are explicitly trained on.
-The right action is sometimes not producing output at all, and that's difficult to learn through standard training objectives.
+Knowing when there is enough information to act — or when asking another question creates more friction than value — is critical in a personal assistant context.
 The failure modes are symmetric: under-asking means a booking made wrong, over-asking means the client wonders why they're paying for a service that creates more back-and-forth than doing it themselves.

 From the benchmark